Mission of the Coordinated Program in Dietetics at the University of Montevallo

 Objective 3: At least 80% of graduates will indicate on alumni surveys administered at the conclusion of internships that their academic experience provided them with at least:

-a.
-An adequate or above quality general education background;
+- An adequate or above quality general and professional education background

-b.
-Adequate or above skills to work effectively in groups;
+- Adequate or above skill to work effectively in groups

 Outcome Data measuring the achievement of program objectives is available upon request.
 Please contact Ms. Patricia Petitt for more information at (205) 665-6390 or email@example.com.